-African star apple (no, it is not cherry) is popularly known as Udara in Igbo and Agbalumo in Yoruba.
-I do not know what name it is called by other African countries/tribes.
+African star apple (no, it is not cherry) is popularly known as Udara in Igbo and Agbalumo in Yoruba (I do not know what name it is called by other African countries/tribes).
 The scientific name is Chrysophyllum albidum.
-It is a seasonal fruit available from November to March.
+It is a seasonal fruit available from November/December to March/April

 African star apple contains fibre, making it great for weight loss.
 It is believed that the leaves contain a chemical component that is similar to insulin and can reduce the blood sugar level.